emotion-js/emotion/RELEASING.md

 ## How to do a release

-1. Run `yarn` to make sure everything is up to date
+1. Run `pnpm install` to make sure everything is up to date.
-2. Run `yarn version-packages`.
+2. Run `pnpm version-packages`.
-3. Run `NPM_CONFIG_OTP=PUTANOTPCODEHERE yarn release`.
-If the 2FA code times out while publishing, run the command again with a new code, only the packages that were not published will be published.
+3. Run `NPM_CONFIG_OTP=PUTANOTPCODEHERE pnpm release`.
+If the 2FA code times out while publishing, run the command again with a new code; only the packages that were not published will be published.